Prayers, Quips and Quotes: St. Bernadino, Feast Day July 2

 St. Bernadino

-The feast day of St. Bernadino Realino is celebrated on July 2.
+The Feast Day of St. Bernadino Realino is celebrated on July 2.
+St. Bernadino is the patron saint of advertising and communication.

 St. Bernadino was born to a noble family of Capri, Italy in 1530.
 He studied medicine and law at the University of Bologna.
 He received his doctorate in 1563.
 After attending a retreat giving by the Jesuits, Bernadino realized he had a religious calling.
 He joined the Society of Jesus and was ordained a Jesuit priest in 1567.
 After ministering to the poor and the youth of Naples for several years he was sent to Lecce where he served for 42 years.